-The world is destroyed when kids accidently set off a nuclear missile causing the Russians to counterattack.
-Only six people are left in the US; Mark, the narrator, an ex-school...
+The world is destroyed when American kids accidentally set off a nuclear missile, causing the Russians to counterattack.
+Only six people are left in the US: Mark, the narrator, an ex-school...

-The world is destroyed when kids accidently set off a nuclear missile causing the Russians to counterattack.
-Only six people are left in the US; Mark, the narrator, an ex-school teacher; Alice, a feminist; Curtis, a yuppie stock broker; Jack, a homeless person; Frederick, a black pathologist; and Suzzane, a sexy dummy.Written by
+The world is destroyed when American kids accidentally set off a nuclear missile, causing the Russians to counterattack.
+Only six people are left in the US: Mark, the narrator, an ex-school teacher; Alice, a feminist; Curtis, a yuppie stock broker; Jack, a homeless person; Frederick, a black pathologist; and Suzanne, a sexy ditz.Written by

 J.E.
 McKillop <email@example.com>

 4 of 4 people found this review helpful.